 Personal Capital’s fees vary depending on account type and balance.
 Their Free Financial Tools are free forever.
 The managed services vary from 0.49% to 0.89% annually, depending on your account balance.

 First, let’s talk about their Free Financial Tools service:

 Free Financial Tools

-The first main feature is the free financial tools service.
-It offers a retirement planner, investment checkup, budgeting and cash flow, fee analyzer, and education planner.
-The Personal Capital app is available for Apple and Android devices and is the most convenient way to manage your accounts.
-It’s easy to create a free account and the service syncs your accounts such as credit cards, bank accounts, investment and mortgage accounts.
-This Robo Advisor gives you a 360-degree view of all your finances in one easy-to-use dashboard, and all for free.
+The first main feature is the free service.
+It offers a retirement planner, investment checkup, budgeting and cash flow, fee analyzer, and education planner in a downloadable app.
+The Personal Capital app is available for Apple and Android devices and is the easiest and most convenient way to manage your accounts.
+It’s easy to create a free account and the service can sync your accounts (such as credit cards, bank accounts, investment and mortgage accounts) without any additional worries.
+This Robo Advisor will give you a 360-degree view of all your finances in one easy-to-use dashboard.

 The next main feature is Personal Capital’s paid Investment Service for those with a minimum balance of $25,000.
-Keep in mind that Personal Capital is primarily meant for investors with a net worth of $25,000 to $2 million in liquid assets.
-What makes the paid service unique is every account gets a dedicated financial advisor.
+What makes the paid service unique is every paid account gets a dedicated financial advisor.
 Need help managing your investments?
-Just schedule a live consultation in the website or app, and your personal advisor will handle the rest.
+Just schedule a live consultation within the website or app, and your personal advisor will handle the rest for you.